Nkemjika1divine/AI/README.md

-This is just me learning artificial intelligence
+This is just me learning artificial intelligence using the opencv library